Katrina Hodgkinson

 Katrina Ann Hodgkinson (born 10 March 1966) is an Australian former politician.
-She is the former Federal Vice President of the National Party of Australia and a former Australian Member of Parliament.
+She is the former Federal Vice President of the National Party of Australia and a former Member of Parliament.
 She was a member of the New South Wales Legislative Assembly, representing Cootamundra for The Nationals from 28 March 2015 to 1 September 2017, and Burrinjuck from 27 March 1999 to 27 March 2015.

 Early years and background

 Hodgkinson was educated at Canberra Girls' Grammar School and Narrabundah College, and Metropolitan Business College of New South Wales.
 She was an executive officer in the Commonwealth Department of Transport and for Sydney property development companies, becoming Secretary of the Year for the North Sydney region in 1989.
 She was a Technical and Further Education instructor from 1989 to 1991, owned regional small businesses from 1989 to 1997 and she was Adviser to Senator the Hon Nick Minchin, Special Minister of State and Minister for Industry, Science and Resources from 1997 to 1999.